Skip to main content

 Issued by: Don Blackburn, Executive Director and Richard L. Masters, Legal Counsel

-Article I of the Interstate Compact for Adult Offender Supervision provides that, “The compacting state recognize that there is no ‘right’ of any offender to live in another state . . .”
-Rule 2.110 provides that “No state shall permit a person who is eligible for transfer under this Compact to relocate to another state except as provided by the Interstate Compact for Adult Offender Supervision and these rules.”
-These provisions support the view of the states as expressed in the Compact and the rules that to the extent offenders (both by offense and the fact that they are subject to some form of supervision), are subject to the Compact, they should not be permitted to transfer except in accordance with its rules
+Article I of the Interstate Compact for Adult Offender Supervision provides that “the compacting states recognize that there is no right of any offender to live in another state.”
+Similarly, Rule 2.110 states that “no state shall permit a person who is eligible for transfer under this Compact to relocate to another state except as provided by the Compact and these rules.”

 References